 Sierra Norte Yellow Corn Whiskey - 750ml

-Sierra Norte™ Native Corn Whiskies started with Master Distiller Douglas French’s passion to use different varieties of this ancient, flavorful Oaxacan corn to make a series of unique, outstanding whiskies.
-Each variety is distilled separately and matured in French Oak casks, so as to showcase its individual character and nuance.
+Sierra Norte™ Native Corn Whiskies started with Master Distiller Douglas French’s passion for using different varieties of this ancient, flavorful Oaxacan corn to make a series of unique, outstanding whiskies.
+Each variety is distilled separately and matured in French Oak casks, to showcase its character and nuance.